 When the vibration switch closes, the timer stops.
-After 45 to 85 seconds (120 seconds on 42032F7J models), the basket reverses at wash speed as the cylinder fills with water.
+After 45 to 85 seconds, the basket reverses at wash speed as the cylinder fills with water.
 When low level is achieved, the cylinder reverses for one additional minute at wash speed, then accelerates to extract speed.